-- To obtain certification, students must apply to the Award Montana Portal between July 1 and October 15th of the year prior to their
+- To obtain certification, students must apply to the Award Montana Portal between July 3rd and October 15th of the year prior to

-anticipated entrance into professional school.
-For example, students hoping to begin
+their anticipated entrance into professional school.
+For example, students hoping

-their professional program Fall 2023, must apply for certification during the July
+to begin their professional program Fall 2024, must apply for certification during

 - Certification deadline for veterinary medicine Applicants is September 1st